bugy/script-server/README.md

 Additionally each script logs are written to separate file in *logs/processes*.
 File name format is {script\_name}\_{client\_address}\_{date}\_{time}.log.

 ## Testing/demo
-Script-server has bundled configs/scripts for testing/demo purposes, which are located in testing folder.
-You can link/copy testing config files to server config files.
+Script-server has bundled configs/scripts for testing/demo purposes, which are located in samples folder.
+You can link/copy these config files (samples/configs/\*.json) to server config folder (conf/runners).